Refrigerator Bread and Butter Pickles (Quick No-Cook Method)

-Try this easy recipe for crispy Refrigerator Bread and Butter Pickles that are a little bit sweet and a little bit sour.
+Try this easy recipe for crispy Refrigerator Bread and Butter Pickles, which are a little sweet and a little sour.
 There is no cooking, no canning, just an easy small-batch recipe for delicious fresh pickles that I think are the best.

 Want to save this recipe?